6mm Remington vs. 243 Winchester: Battle of the 6mm Cartridges

-What is the difference between 243 and 6mm?
+What Is the Difference Between 243 and 6mm?

-The War of the 6mm Cartridges
+War of the 6mm Cartridges

-Both the 243 Win and 6mm Rem were released in 1955, and although they both had similar ballistic performance, the 243 was a success while the 6mm was an abject failure.
-To understand why, it’s important to understand the psyche of the American shooter back in the 50’s.
+Both the 243 Win and 6mm Rem were released in 1955.
+Although they shared similar ballistic performance, the 243 went on to success while the 6mm became an abject failure.
+To understand why, it’s necessary to understand the psyche of the American shooter back in the ‘50s, when versatility was favored over specialization.

 Cartridge Specs